brignano/ccsu-senior-project-spring-2021/README.md

 * Developed a frontend?
 * Developed a backend?
 * Created a database?
-* Integrate a frontend with a backend
+* Integrated a frontend with a backend?
-* Integrate a third-party API
+* Integrated a third-party API?

 These points will be your crux of this project.